 • Antibiotics, antiviral and antifungal medications.

-If pemphigus spread is severe then patient is need to be hospitalized.
+If pemphigus spread is severe then the patient needs to be hospitalised.
 And the measures to be taken in hospital are as follows

 • Fluids are given to maintain the electrolyte balance.